 Mount Harriet National Park

-The Mount Harriet national park is the national park located in Andaman and Nicobar Islands.
-This place is also shown on the reverse side of 20 rupee notes.
+The park is located in Andaman and Nicobar Islands, The picture of this park is printed on the back side of old Rs 20 Note.

 The best time to visit this national park is from January to March.